jeremyschlatter/env/README.md

 ...unless you are on NixOS, in which case you should instead set this in the system config:

     users.users.<user>.shell = "/home/<your username>/.nix-profile/bin/shell";

+**Other Notes**

+To pick up the Fira Code font in Gnome I made this symlink:

+    ln -s ~/.nix-profile/share/fonts/ ~/.local/share/

+To pick up application launchers for kitty and alacritty in Gnome I made this symlink:

+    rmdir ~/.local/share/applications
+    ln -s ~/.nix-profile/share/applications/ ~/.local/share/